 One last group of homeless men remains to be discussed here, albeit only briefly because of the paucity of sources: those men who lived not in shelters but in parks or shantytowns or on streets secluded from the hustle of capitalist society.
 These people were truly, literally, outcast, unable or unwilling to conform to expected norms and so subject to the physically manifested judgments—punishments—of authorities and the police.

-Throughout the 1930s, some men and even women inhabited Loop alleys, parks from South Chicago to the North Side, and police stations, where they were often permitted to sleep for a night or two.
+Throughout the 1930s, some men and women inhabited Loop alleys, parks from South Chicago to the North Side, and police stations, where they were often permitted to sleep for a night or two.
 In times of crisis, as in 1938, their numbers increased, while declining in the middle years of the decade.
 But this decline was also due to a factor not always emphasized in scholarship: police repression.
 It is widely known that Chicago had several shantytowns in the early Depression in its parks and railroad yards; less widely known is that the reason they passed out of existence is simply that authorities destroyed them.
 The largest of them, the Hooverville in Grant Park, was gone as early as 1932, burned to the ground by the police.
 “The inhabitants were summarily told to get out,” a reporter describes, “and thirty minutes later the ‘homes’ were in ashes.”

 Until about 1933, one or two hundred men could be found sleeping in the box cars on Navy Pier every night, but the railroad companies grew so tired of this that they wired and fastened the doors of each car shut.
 The sidewalks, hot air vents, and loading platforms underneath Wacker Drive, likewise, were cleared of homeless men—but not definitively until late 1935, when police were ordered to drive all would-be sleepers away.
 Around the same time, the police undertook to keep alleys in the Loop clear of sleepers, who were arrested and booked on disorderly conduct charges.

 Living in the open air, begging or scavenging or doing odd jobs for food, not having to worry about rent or the other quotidian responsibilities that grind one down year after year, was an existence relatively congenial to many men, even Chicago residents middle-aged or older.
 They preferred to live outside by their wits rather than be confined to a shelter with its regimentation and lack of privacy.
 A reporter observed that they considered it more self-respecting to beg in the streets and scavenge food from garbage pails than to be subjected to shelter life.
-They seemed satisfied with their outdoor life, even under the ever-present threat of the police baton and the glares of middle-class society.

 Admittedly, it is unlikely they were as satisfied as they had been, or would have been, living in “jungles” earlier in the decade, before police had eliminated most of them.
 The hobo jungle should not be romanticized: it was no paradise.
-But the appreciative way it was described in an internal Communist Party reporrt of 1933 was not unreasonable:
+But the appreciative way it was described in an internal Communist Party report of 1933 was not unreasonable:

 There is perhaps no place or institution in the entire world where so much real freedom exists as in the Hobo Jungles.
 Here there is complete freedom from all inhibitions.
 No language is considered vile or shocking.
 No dress is considered inappropriate.
 No one is condemned for his ideas or habits unless they interfere directly with others present.
 Laziness is not considered a vice and there is more freedom from labor than elsewhere since a little bumming will supply the necessary needs.